Graduate Fellowships

 The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) helps ensure the vitality of the human resource base of science and engineering in the Unites States and reinforces its diversity.
 The program recognizes and supports individuals who have demonstrated the potential to be high achieving scientists and engineers early in their careers, who are pursuing research-based master’s and doctoral degrees in STEM fields at accredited, non-profit United States institutions of higher education.

-SREB Fellowships are intended to support the LSU and national goal of increasing the number of PhD candidates from historically under-represented groups who seek careers as faculty on college campuses.
-These under-represented groups include but are not limited to:
+SREB Fellowships are intended to support the LSU and national goal of increasing the number of PhD candidates, who seek careers as faculty on college campuses, by enhancing the representation of underrepresented groups on college campuses.

 ORED has several databases where students can learn about funding opportunities, including the SPIN Grants database.